Microtia

 • Shorter surgical time

-• No need to harvest rib cartilage
+• No need for rib cartilage harvesting

 • Slightly higher risk of infection or implant exposure

-Stages of Surgery
+Stages of Microtia Surgery

 1. Initial Evaluation